JonasSchubert/TimeSpan.Xt/COLLABORATING.md

 ## Responsibilities of a collaborator

-As a member of the team that manages **FluentTimeSpan**, you have the following responsibilities:
+As a member of the team that manages **TimeSpan.Xt**, you have the following responsibilities:

 - **Be part of the conversation in the issue tracker.** That includes (but is not limited to) helping out new members, discussing new features and explaining decisions to people.
 - **Review pull requests.** You do not have to read through all of the pull requests and review them, but taking the time each day to review a few can help a great deal.